 The “admin” group includes all of your notify-only and full rights admins that you have identified in the emergency notification system.
 This group is essential to your emergency communications strategy and execution.
 Admins can vary in their roles by either covering a specific pre-identified group or notifying people in a specific area.
 It’s important to strategically set up your admin group to ensure each audience receives the right message in a timely manner.

-The most common way of creating a group is around location.
+The most common way of creating a group is around a location.
 Location-based groups allow you to send emergency notifications to a geographical area.
-These groups can be as specific as the floor the person works on, or as general as a country that the office is located in.
+These groups can be as specific as the floor the person works on, or as general as the country that the office is located in.
 Location-based groups are particularly useful in the event of a weather emergency, or building-related issue, but the use cases are countless.